 As a contract manager, you'll want to have access to the most recent state of affairs in the concession at any time.
 Which commitments and requirements have we fulfilled?
 Which remain open to be addressed?
 Ensure that the operator submits regular reports, so that it is clear at any time which commitments require attention.
 This also enables you to negotiate with your operator more effectively: after all, you are only demanding what has been explicitly promised to you.

 Thanks for reading part two of our blog series on contract management.
-And if you would like us to keep you posted on any of our future releases, send us an e-mail at firstname.lastname@example.org and we'll put you on the mailing list.
+Missed the first part?
+You can read it here.
+And if you would like us to keep you posted on any of our future releases, send us an e-mail at email@example.com and we'll put you on the mailing list.
 Don't worry, we won't spam you: our newsletter is sent out three or four times a year.

 Bizaline and its software solutions help to align goals, initiatives, planning, requirements, risks and budgets, and offer integral monitoring through accessible progress status update requests by e-mail.